-The Holland Theatre has already attracted support from within the community and at city, county, state and federal levels.
-The purchase of the Holland was made possible through a generous donation by Mr. and Mrs. Richard Knowlton.
+Prior to this initiative, The Holland Theatre had already attracted support from within the community and at the city, county, state and federal levels.
+The purchase of the Holland was made possible through a generous donation by Mr. and Mrs. Richard Knowlton in 1999.
 This $135,000 gift allowed the Logan County Landmark Preservation, Inc., to acquire the property.
 Following this, the county’s leading corporate citizen, Honda of America, made a $75,000 donation.
-Then, State Representative Tony Core and State Senator Larry Mumper secured a $250,000 grant from the State of Ohio.
+Then State Representative Tony Core and State Senator Larry Mumper secured a $250,000 grant from the State of Ohio.
 In a gesture of support and confidence, both the Logan County Commissioners and the City of Bellefontaine have made gifts to the Holland project.
 These funds were used primarily to complete emergency repairs and to secure the theatre from further deterioration.

 A Community Development Block Grant was obtained through the Logan County Commissioners and was used to completely upgrade and rebuild the women’s restroom, making it a large, roomy, modern facility that meets the handicapped standards of today.
-It also upgraded some of the electrical systems on the stage.
+This grant also upgraded electrical systems on the stage.